-Function: Name of the macro.
-Default: None.
-Specification optional.
 Format: Must conform to the rules for assembler language symbols (see the symbol entry in the Glossary).

 Function: Specifies the name of the halfword option field for the station or component in which the count is to be maintained.
-Default: None.
-This operand must be specified.

 Format: Must conform to the rules for assembler language symbols and must be the name of a halfword option field defined by an OPTION macro.

 Notes: The field contains a binary count up to a maximum of 65535.
 When the maximum count has been reached, the count is reset to zero for the next message or segment counted.